Battle of Kolwezi: Hostage taking by rebels

-In May 1978, an uprising took place in Katanga against President Mobutu Sese Seko.
+In May 1978, an uprising took place in Shaba against President Mobutu Sese Seko.
 On 11 May, a 3,000 to 4,000 man strong FLNC rebel group arrived.
 The FLNC was supported by foreign mercenaries.
 Departing from Angola, it had crossed neutral Zambia.
 Upon arriving, they took about 3,000 Europeans as hostages and carried out various executions, particularly after the intervention of Zairian paratroopers on 15 May.
 Between 90 and 280 Europeans were killed.

-From 15 May, hundreds of rebels started departing the city in stolen vehicles, leaving only 500 men led by Cubans, mostly were garrisoned in the quarter of Manika and in the suburbs.
+From 15 May, hundreds of rebels started departing the city in stolen vehicles, leaving only 500 men, most of whom were garrisoned in the quarter of Manika and in the suburbs.

-President Mobutu requested foreign assistance from Belgium, France and the United States.
+Mobutu requested foreign assistance from Belgium, France and the United States; the French advisor René Journiac was swiftly sent to Kinshasa.
+These powers saw the uprising as proof of a Soviet offensive and decided that an armed intervention was necessary to keep Zaire in the pro-Western camp.
+An agreement to intervene was struck between France, Morocco, Zaire and the US.

+While Western authorities believed that the rebel forces were "manipulated by the Soviets" and assisted by officers from the socialist states of Cuba and the GDR, more recent research has shown that the Katangan rebels "had few connections with the Cuban army or advisors stationed in Angola".
+Archival documents also suggest that Zairian authorities deliberately exaggerated the threat of Soviet influence to ensure French aid.